Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 White rhinos might not start a fight, they can handle their fights.
 A rhino is one of the animals that even the dangerous hippos don't pick a fight with.

-Rhinos are poached for their horn, and at times other body parts too.
+Rhinos are poached for their horn and at times other body parts too.
 This is mainly for the black market trade in endangered animal products.

 Image